-It is stimulating to create new opportunities for growth and development.
-The other goals in my life can build on the fundamental need for exploration to reach higher levels and to contribute something meaningful to the world.
-The drive for exploration is the core motive underlying self-actualisation and it can go beyond individual growth.
-Being able to reach my full potential allows for higher levels of unity, harmony within myself and achieve a sense of connectedness with the rest of humanity.
+Creating new opportunities for growth and development is energizing.
+The other objectives can be built on the underlying urge for exploration to progress to higher levels and make a meaningful contribution to the world.
+The desire to learn more is at the heart of self-actualisation, and it can extend beyond personal development.
+Reaching our full potential allows us to achieve higher degrees of unity and harmony within ourselves, as well as a sense of connectedness with humanity.

-Attaining self-actualisation would change the way I see myself with isolation.
-There is an inherent tension between, on the one hand, wanting to connect deeply and profoundly with other human beings and be part of a larger whole and, on the other hand, never fully able to do so, always remaining existentially alone.
-I would be able to contribute and achieve something greater than myself alone, thus building unity with others.
+Attaining self-actualization would alter our perspective on loneliness.
+There is an inherent conflict between wanting to connect deeply and completely with other human beings and be a part of a bigger whole on the one hand and never fully being able to do so on the other, always staying existentially alone on the other.
+We could contribute and achieve something bigger than ourselves, therefore fostering community.

-I must see beyond what comes naturally to me, and develop into what I must be to grow, serve, and lead.
-It is less into finding my strengths and more into adaptive service, exploration of what needs fixing and growing into the person who can fix it.
-The question I ask is less often who am I and what I am good at, and more often what is required to be of service here, and how can I grow into that or lead others to deliver that.
+We need to see beyond our natural abilities and evolve into the person we need to grow, serve, and lead.
+It is more about adaptive service, investigating what needs to be fixed and extending into the person who can repair it, rather than finding our capabilities.
+I ask myself less about who I am and what I am good at, but more about what is expected of me to be of service here, and how I can grow into that or lead others to do so.